Azure-Samples/iot-edge-samples/java/simulated_ble/README.md

 | ------------------------------ | --------- | -------------------------- | -------------------- |
 | Any message from other modules | N/A       | Log the message to console | `PrinterModule.java` |

-This module is the simplest one among all the modules we create.
-Let's just show the code without explaining it.
+This is a very simple, self-explanatory, module which outputs the received messages to the terminal window.

 ```java
 @Override